How much does a website cost?

 (The ‘Law of Business’ by John Ruskin, 1819 – 1900)

-Written over 100 years ago, John Ruskin’s ‘Law of Business’ is still highly relevant today in the Digital Age.
+Written over 100 years ago, John Ruskin’s ‘Law of Business’ is still highly relevant today in the Digital Age, especially with business websites.

-With today’s technology and global labour pools, it is appears to be possible to pay a little and get a lot.
-It’s also possible to totally waste your money by paying too little – or get seriously ripped off by paying too much.
+With today’s technology and global labour pools, it’s possible to pay a little and get a lot.
+It’s also possible to totally waste your money by paying too little – or get seriously ripped off by paying far too much.
+It’s tricky…

-With eCommerce websites costing anything from “Free” to a low monthly fee and upwards to millions of dollars, it is easy to get confused when you compare different systems and solutions from different suppliers.
+With eCommerce websites costing anything from “Free” or a very low monthly fee right through to prices of millions of dollars, it is easy to get confused when you compare different systems and solutions from different suppliers.

-It’s not about paying the least money or the most money.
 In the world of eCommerce, you are not guaranteed to get a better solution if you pay a lot more.
-And you can almost guarantee that the cheapest solution may not be the wisest.
+And you can almost guarantee that the cheapest solution may not be the wisest for you now, let alone in the mid to long term.

-Whatever the price of the software systems, you must expect to pay a reasonable price for ‘the services’ from humans who help you implement and use the software and related technology.
+Whatever the price of the software systems (and some very good systems are actually FREE), if you’re not fully DIY then you must expect to pay a reasonable price for ‘the services’ from humans who help you implement the software and related technology.